Back to School Must Haves

 Pencil Box Name Tags

-We have been using pencil box name tags for years in our flexible seating classroom and we LOVE them!
+I started using pencil box name tags years ago, and I still LOVE them!
 Kids can keep their supplies organized, and they have learning tools that can travel around the room!
 You can click here to learn more about that.

 - sharpened pencils